Red rose petal

 As when pouring a Guinness, to achieve a perfect head on a fizz, the cocktail should be left to settle for at least a minute before topping off with what remains in the shaker.
 Ideally, during the settling period, the glass should be placed in a glass froster/fridge/freezer.
 As the final contents of the shaker are poured into the glass so the head should rise like a souffle.

-A Gin Fizz with pleasing rich raspberry notes.
+A Gin Fizz with pleasing rich raspberry notes, discovered by Charles H. Baker at the Strangers Club in Panama.